primalrockstar/FlashLearnEMS/README.md

 ## 📝 Contributing

-We welcome contributions to improve FlashLearn™ EMT!
+We welcome contributions to improve ChapterFlashEMT!
 Please read our contributing guidelines and submit pull requests for:
 - Content improvements
 - Bug fixes
 - Feature enhancements